-Create a story about someone buried there.
+Create a story.

-While walking around the cemetery, pick one of the names written on the headstones and look at any information about the person that might be on it (i.e. date of birth and death, quotes or sayings, if they are a father/mother/brother/etc.).
+While walking around the cemetery, pick one of the names written on the headstones and look at any information about the person that might be on it (such as date of birth and death, quotes or sayings, if they are a father/mother/ brother/etc.).
 Come up with a story about their life.
 How do you think they died?
 What kind of life did they live?
 Who were they?
 What did they do?
 Share with your troop.

-Who isn't buried there?
+Who isn't buried here?

-An important thing to note about the Union Cemetery is that minorities were not allowed to be buried there.
+An important thing to note about the Union Cemetery is minorities were not allowed to be buried there.
 Discuss with your troop important figures in history who were alive during that time, and if they would have been allowed to be buried there.
 Discuss what other groups of people wouldn't have been allowed to be buried there.

-Who's actually buried there?
+Who's actually buried here?